Logo Futurismo

 Melissa Masvaleix | The waterfall at Fajã de Santo Cristo

 The waterfall “Cascata Pequena”, also called Cascata da Fajã de Santo Cristo, is located on the way to the fajã on the official trail from Serra do Topo.
-It is a nice opportunity to stop and enjoy the beauty of nature during your hike.
-You can also refresh yourself in the clear waters of the waterfall if you like cold waters.
+It is an excellent opportunity to pause and appreciate the beauty of nature during your hike.
+You can also refresh yourself in the clear waters of the waterfall if you like cold water.

 The waterfall is about 10 meters high.
 The water is present because rainfall accumulates at the water table of Topo’s Volcanic Complex and flows to the ocean after crossing the fajã.